 PVC Waste Management

 To promote both maximum environmental and economic benefits from plastics, the West European plastics industry supports an integrated approach to waste management for all plastic products.
 This means choosing the best, most appropriate mix of waste options, with the overall aim of preventing, as far as possible, plastics products from going to landfill at the end-of-life.

 This approach is fully supported by the PVC industry of Europe, which has also developed its own policy based on these principles.
 This is the 'ECVM Policy On PVC Waste Management'.

-PVC, like other plastics, is fundamentally recyclable, but there are conditions which have to be achieved to make this technically and economically feasible.
-Where mechanical recycling is not viable, there are the further options of feedstock recycling, energy recovery and, finally, landfill.
+PVC, like other plastics, is fundamentally recyclable, but there are conditions that have to be achieved to make this technically and economically feasible.
+Where mechanical recycling is not viable, there are further options of feedstock recycling, energy recovery and, finally, landfill.
 The appropriate option, in relation to ELVs, is closely linked to the characteristics of the component itself, particularly in terms of size and complexity.

 At end-of-life, automotive waste may be broadly categorized into:

 The following sections consider waste management of PVC automotive parts in greater detail, within the waste management themes which apply to all plastics.